dminus1/LLM-OOD-control/README.md

 **Simple control** (telling to classify based on genre) is tested by "genre-off-topic-simple-control-haiku.bat" and "genre-prompts-off-topic-simple-control.zip".
 It somewhat reduces the OOD gap. **Detailed control** (explaining what it means "genre" and "topical" for this task) is tested by "genre-off-topic-detailed-control-haiku.bat" and "genre-prompts-off-topic-detailed-control.zip".
 This further reduces OOD gap.
 Those reductions are the main findings of our paper.

+The commands for on-topic results with **GPT-4o** are in "genre-on-topic-gpt4o.bat".
+It uses "api-batch.py".
+Other types of prompts used in the paper (_off-topic, simple-control, detailed-control_) and the commands for the other OpenAI models can be easily obtained from them by renaming some text strings acordingly.
+Similarly, the commnads for the other Antropic models can be obtained.